ParmEd/ParmEd/html/_sources/gromacs.txt

 You can manipulate the ``top`` instance any way you can a :class:`Structure
-<chemistry.structure.Structure>` instance.
+<parmed.structure.Structure>` instance.

 The GRO coordinate
 ------------------

 ParmEd also supplies classes for parsing the various variants of the GROMACS GRO file.
 Because the GRO file resembles a PDB file, the :class:`GromacsGroFile
-<chemistry.gromacs.GromacsGroFile>` has a ``parse`` method that will parse a GRO
+<parmed.gromacs.GromacsGroFile>` has a ``parse`` method that will parse a GRO
-file and instantiate a :class:`Structure <chemistry.structure.Structure>`.
+file and instantiate a :class:`Structure <parmed.structure.Structure>`.

-The coordinates can be extracted from the ``xx``, ``xy``, and ``xz`` attributes on each :class:`Atom <chemistry.topologyobjects.Atom>` instance in the Structure.
+The coordinates can be extracted from the ``xx``, ``xy``, and ``xz`` attributes on each :class:`Atom <parmed.topologyobjects.Atom>` instance in the Structure.

-The GRO file is automatically detected by :meth:`chemistry.load_file`, and this is the recommended way to parse these files.
+The GRO file is automatically detected by :meth:`parmed.load_file`, and this is the recommended way to parse these files.

 The corresponding classes are:

-.. currentmodule:: chemistry.gromacs
+.. currentmodule:: parmed.gromacs
 .. autosummary::
     :toctree: amberobj/